-“Nonviolent communication is an awareness discipline masquerading as a communication process.”
+“Nonviolent Communication is an awareness discipline masquerading as a communication process.”

 ~ Kit Miller